 - Crunchy croutons

-- Dollop of whole milk, plain, unsweetened yogurt
+- A dollop of whole milk, plain, unsweetened yogurt

-- Spoonful of sour cream (or crème fraîche)
+- A spoonful of sour cream (or crème fraîche)

 - A few dashes of your favorite hot sauce